 - Organised health and sport related activities personal trainers, sports coaches, water based activities on adjoining water bodies (e.g. surfing, canoeing), cycling events organised by commercial companies, yoga and the like. - Outdoor tour style activities eco-tours, kayak tours, fishing competitions and the like which rely on the particular environment. - Other commercial recreation activities established commercial recreation/leisure activities such as a circus or music festival, which require use of an extensive area.
-Other possible activities could include commercial dog training and walking, horse and camel ride and temporary water slides. - Other Commercial Activities Occasionally key community information programs that don't involve recreation or park related activities may be run by private or commercial operators.
-Council will make a determination on the broad community benefit derived from such information programs when considering any approval.
+Other possible activities could include commercial dog training and walking, horse and camel rides and temporary water slides...
+One-off recreation activities which are clearly commercial may be considered to be in this category.
+Examples include large temporary water slides and temporary commercial dining on raised platforms.